 A choir whose purpose is to build community and create community through sharing and creating music together.

-What is the Camp Kerry Community Choir?
+What is a Compassionate Community Choir?

-The Camp Kerry Society’s mission is to create a community of compassion and support for individuals and families who are living with illness, grief and loss.
+The Camp Kerry Society’s mission is to create a community of compassion and support for individuals and families who are living with serious illness, grief and loss.
 Our Community choir is just one way in which we work towards this goal with our participants.